 If you manage your own self-managed super fund (SMSF), have you considered including your children as members?

-From 1 July 2021 the number of members allowed in a self-managed super fund (SMSF) will be increased from four to six.
-Families with more than four members and who manage their own superannuation will be especially interested in this proposal.
-If you have not included your children in your SMSF what are the pros and cons?
+From 1 July 2021 the number of members allowed in a self-managed super fund (SMSF) increased from four to six.
+Families with more than four members and who manage their own superannuation may have already updated their funds accordingly.
+If you have not included your children in your SMSF, what are the pros and cons?